 - Don't drive.
-Unless you really know what you are doing, where you are going to park and which roads the gardai are (not) closing down: just don't drive.
-Take public transport (which will run to a Sunday timetable due to the holiday) or walk.
-To be honest, driving in Dublin is difficult on any day, but on Saint Patrick's Day it is sheer craziness.
+Unless you really know what you are doing, where you are going to park, and which roads the gardai are (not) closing down: just don't drive.
+Take public transportation (which will run to a Sunday timetable due to the holiday) or walk.
+To be honest, driving in Dublin is difficult on any day, but on Saint Patrick's Day, it is sheer craziness.

 - Stay alert in the crowd.
 There is a certain correlation between large crowds and petty crime — like pick-pocketing and purse-snatching.
 Dublin is no exception to this rule.
 So think about safety before you head into Dublin.
 Just take what you need, leave those diamond necklaces at home and wear your purse close to your body.

 - Make a plan about where to meet.
 Around 750,000 people flood the Dublin streets on St. Patrick's Day, all of them trying to get somewhere fast once the parade has passed.
 You'll be body-surfing a sea of humanity and running the risk of losing contact with the rest of your party.
 So just make sure everybody knows to when and where to regroup.